 The main highlights of Florence can be seen in two very full days if planned just right.

 Travelers who are interested in exploring the true Florence beyond the major attractions should spend at least three to five full days in Florence, not counting travel days.
 No matter how long you spend, taking a tour can be a great way to experience much of Florence’s history, art, wine, and culinary delights in a short amount of time.

 Is Florence safe?

 Florence is a very safe city with a low crime rate.
-In the heart of the city, most streets are pedestrian-only streets, the piazzas and streets are well-lit at night, and most are filled with people milling about the restaurants, cafes, and bars until late in the evening.
+In the heart of the city, most streets are pedestrian-only, the piazzas and streets are well-lit at night, and most are filled with people milling about the restaurants, cafes, and bars until late in the evening.
 As in most major destinations, travelers need to be aware of pickpockets, especially in the crowded train station and tourist-filled hot spots, like the Ponte Vecchio, Piazza del Duomo, and outside Mercato Centrale.
 Travelers to Florence will be safe and secure so long as they take normal precautions, stay aware of their surroundings, and keep their money out of easy reach.
 Florence is a safe and popular destination for solo, female travelers.